mobjam/BTC/README.md

 6) Open Electrum (Apps --> Internet --> Electrum Bitcoin Wallet)

-7) Import the cold wallet from the seed phrase
+7) Import the cold wallet using the seed phrase

 8) Click on _'Tools'_ --> _'Load transaction'_ --> _'From file'_